 Panola College has partnered with VanEd to provide a unique education program for students wishing to become a licensed Texas real estate salesperson.
 The program is based around VanEd's successful online licensing coursework, with the addition of supplemental classroom tutoring sessions hosted twice a week at Panola College.
-All of VanEd's Texas online real estate courses meet the the current TREC Standards and are ARELLO approved.
+All of VanEd's Texas online real estate courses meet the current TREC Standards and are ARELLO approved.
 The classes will be offered every two weeks.

 For Real Estate questions please call Earnest Spencer 972-809-0875.

 VanEd currently offers courses towards obtaining a Texas Real Estate Salesperson license.
 Texas real estate license law requires an applicant for a real estate license to be at least 18 years of age, a citizen of the United States (or a lawfully admitted alien) and a legal resident of Texas.
 VanEd will accept any student who is at least 17 years old.

 For cost and course details visit the VanEd/Panola College site.
 You may also register online with the following link:

 Course Number: RELE 1002 [ Principles of Real Estate I TREC 121]

 Course Description: Overview of licensing as a real estate broker or salesperson in Texas.
 Includes ethics of practice as a license holder; titles to and conveyance of real estate; legal descriptions, deeds, encumbrances and liens; distinctions between personal and real property; appraisal, finance and regulations; closing procedures; and real estate mathematics.
 Covers at least three hours of classroom instruction on federal, state, and local laws relating to housing discrimination, housing credit discrimination, and community reinvestment.
 Fulfills at least 30 of 60 hours of required instruction for salesperson license.

 Course Number: RELE 1039 [ Principles of Real Estate II TREC 122]